UKIP faces wipeout in Britain's local elections

 While the local election results are not yet complete, Prime Minister Theresa May is likely to be encouraged by her party's strong showing so far, which may suggest her gamble in calling the snap general election will pay off.

-Many UKIP voters appear to have switched allegiance to the Conservative Party, which has adopted an increasingly hardline approach to Britain's exit from the European Union.

-With results declared by 19 councils, UKIP had lost all 30 seats it held and failed to win a single contest.
-Its losses were centered in Lincolnshire, a former stronghold where party leader Paul Nuttall is standing for election on June 8, Hampshire and Essex, PA said.
+With results declared in 26 councils, UKIP had lost all 30 seats it held and failed to win a single contest.
+Its losses were centered in Lincolnshire, a former UKIP stronghold where Nuttall is standing for election on June 8, Hampshire and Essex, PA said.

-UKIP deputy chairwoman Suzanne Evans told Sky News that her party, which has long campaigned for Britain to leave the European Union, faces a "difficult dilemma" now that Brexit is a reality.

-"We have got what we wanted, but unfortunately, we have been in a sense the victims of our own success," she said.

 "Without UKIP, we wouldn't have had a referendum; we wouldn't have won the referendum; and the Tory Party would never have backed Brexit," he said.